HSF/hsf.github.io/_activities/gsoc.md

 HSF is again applying for participation in the program.
 If you are interested in the GSoC program contact us using the HSF GSoC mailing list: [hep-software-foundation-google-summer-of-code@googlegroups.com](mailto:hep-software-foundation-google-summer-of-code@googlegroups.com).

+Instructions for participating projects and mentors can be found [here](/gsoc/guideline.html).

 ---

 *HSF GSoC Administrators*: [Sergei Gleyzer](mailto:sergei@cern.ch), [Enric Tejedor Saavedra](mailto:etejedor@cern.ch) and [Antoine Perus](mailto:perus@lal.in2p3.fr).